CrazyDude1994/android-taranis-smartport-telemetry/README.md

 https://t.me/joinchat/Gf03BFXI2e48WMvzjLeIjw

 # Say thanks
-If you want to help or say thanks, best way is just to follow my FPV youtube channel https://www.youtube.com/channel/UCjAhODF0Achhc1fynxEXQLg?view_as=subscriber
+If you want to help or say thanks follow my yt channel: https://www.youtube.com/channel/UCjAhODF0Achhc1fynxEXQLg?view_as=subscriber

+or and you can donate (link at top)

 # Special thanks
 Alexey Stankevich - initial testing, feedback